mechmotum/mechmotum.github.io/content/pages/guide.rst

   - BMD: https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=59456
   - BME: https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=59534
-  - Robotics: ?

-- Review the internship forms and guidelines: https://www.tudelft.nl/en/student/faculties/3me-student-portal/education/related/student-forms/internship-forms
+- Review the internship forms and guidelines (always use up-to-date forms): https://www.tudelft.nl/en/student/faculties/3me-student-portal/education/related/student-forms/internship-forms
 - Fill out the MSc internship initiation form with your project description and other relevant information.
 Develop this project idea with your internship